jules2689/trudeau/trudeau/2020-04-17/post_news.md

 In recent weeks I had an opportunity to have discussions with a number of heads of chambers of commerce across  to montrÉal, quÉbec,  and  What they've all said is that this crisis is hitting  They've shared their concerns with me, their realities,  and we have heard  Our objective today in conjunction with the Minister  is to protect  our small communities.
 We are doubling the budget of our economic development agencies across the country, so essentially $1 billion in additional funding will go to these development agencies across the country.
 Be it in the east, the middle  the west or the north.
-What we've heard is that access to financial institutions is oftentimes more difficult, so our objective is this -- we want to prevent entrepreneurs from falling through the cracks when they have critical roles to playing their communities.
+What we've heard is that access to financial institutions is oftentimes more difficult, so our objective is this -- we want to prevent entrepreneurs from falling through the cracks when they have critical roles to play in their communities.
 Through our development and community futures  which do excellent work on  we will be in a position to help companies to have access to various government measures to help them to make it through the crisis.
 The development agencies  work locally and bring the government into the communities and defend the economic reality there.
 It's also responsible for helping during crises.